pinobatch/numism/docs/gb_emu_testing.md

 mode 2 on that line to the start of the following mode 0.

 - High-tier emulators match the Game Boy exactly.
-  42 to 69 (Game Boy, SameBoy, bgb, Gambatte classic, BizHawk Gambatte)
+  42 to 69 (Game Boy, SameBoy, bgb, Gambatte)
 - Mid-tier emulators show some variance between 0 and 10 sprites.
   42 to 67 (VBA-M), 42 to 57 (mGBA), 42 to 70 (Mesen)
 - Low-tier emulators show constant duration.